UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 For some datasets, we may have converted the raw images from lif to tif using this [fiji macro](https://gist.github.com/lacan/16e12482b52f539795e49cb2122060cc).

 ## Collaboration
 We happily will have a team of people working on this project.
 It would be good for all contributors to read [this tutorial](https://vickysteeves.gitlab.io/collaborating-with-git/collaborating-with-git.html) before starting.
-More info [here](https://github.com/UCL-Biosciences/UCL-Biosciences-Image-Analysis/blob/main/analysis_3d/docs/CONTRIBUTING.md).
+More info [here](https://github.com/UCL-Biosciences/UCL-Biosciences-Image-Analysis/blob/main/docs/CONTRIBUTING.md).

 ### Environments
 We use [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python) to manage the python libraries needed for the project.
 This is easier for users to set up, easier to share with others, and more reproducible.
 Setup instructions below.
+There are several environments that can be used for different notebooks.

+We have a seprate one for image analysis without cellpose because it requires fewer packages and is easier to load: `envs/myriad_image_analysis.yaml` for myriad, `ADD_HERE_FOR_LOCAL` for local.
+This is sufficient for the first notebook that [segments nuclei via thresholding](https://github.com/UCL-Biosciences/UCL-Biosciences-Image-Analysis/blob/main/notebooks/01_segment_touching_nuclei.ipynb).

+For [2D segmentation](https://github.com/UCL-Biosciences/UCL-Biosciences-Image-Analysis/blob/main/notebooks/02_cellpose_segment_touching_nuclei.ipynb) with cellpose, use `envs/myriad_cellpose.yaml` and `ADD_CELLPOSE_FOR_LOCAL`?

+For the last two notebooks, which involve 3D segmentation, use `envs/myriad_3d` CHECK_THIS.
+For local, use this and make sure gpu is set to false.

 ## Project Structure

-cellpose-segmentation-demo/

 ```
 ├── docs/           # docs explaining the repo in more detail
 ├── envs/           # environment files used to create conda environments